RobinHankin/quadform/README.md

 This is preferable to `t(x) %*% M %*% x` on several grounds.
 Firstly, it streamlines and simplifies code; secondly, it is more efficient; and thirdly it handles the complex case consistently.
-The package includes similar funcationality for other related expressions.
+The package includes similar functionality for other related expressions.

 The package is maintained on [github](https://github.com/RobinHankin/quadform).